brainhack-princeton/handbook/docs/contributing.rst

     git add docs/content_pages/[filename].rst
       e.g., git add docs/content_pages/01-01-howto.rst

-    # commit the change with an informative message
-    git commit -m "Added new content to how-to file"

     # check to make sure that you added the modified file to the staging
     git status